 You may find yourself overwhelmed by the checkout process that attempts to upsell you on all sorts of products and sometimes will automatically add some things to your cart.
 While they may be great additions, we don’t love that they are added to your cart without your permission.
 Many people may not even notice those additional charges until after they’ve already made their purchase.

-High Renewal Rates: While this is true with almost all hosting providers, GoDaddy seems to be one of the worst when you compare their introductory prices to the prices following that first year.
+High Renewal Rates: While this is true with almost all hosting providers, GoDaddy seems to be one of the worst when you compare their introductory prices to the renewal rate.

 GoDaddy Pricing and Options